GfSE/SpecIF-Pages/Manuals/01_Quick-Start-Guide_EN.md

 A model created with Archi can be transformed into the SpecIF format or integrated with models from other sources as follows:
 1. In the Archi tool, export all diagrams individually as an image in PNG or SVG format.
 To do this, right-click on a diagram to open the context menu and select ↗ `Export`, ↗ `View As Image`, then select the destination folder in the dialog and press ↗ `Save`.
-2. Export the model in the "Open Exchange" format by selecting ↗ `File`, ↗ `Export* and ↗ `Export Model To Open Exchange File` from the main menu while the model is selected; then select the destination folder in the dialog and press ↗ `Save`.
+2. Export the model in the "Open Exchange" format by selecting ↗ `File`, ↗ `Export` and ↗ `Export Model To Open Exchange File` from the main menu while the model is selected; then select the destination folder in the dialog and press ↗ `Save`.
 3. Now switch to the web browser and select or load the SpecIF editor as described in the previous chapter.
 First select the ↗ `ArchiMate` format in the top button bar.
 Using ↗ `+` Select file, choose the previously exported model in the Open Exchange format, which usually has the file extension '.xml'.
 The permitted action buttons ↗ `Create`, ↗ `Replace`, ↗ `Update` and ↗ `Adopt` are activated (see Chapter 2).
 4. After the import is completed, the display automatically jumps to the ↗ Edit page in the ↗ `Document` tab.
 The sub-views and functions described in the previous chapter can be selected.
 5. All entries in the outline that are not required can be deleted by clicking the delete icon ↗ `❌` on the right side of the screen.
 6. The entries in the outline can also be moved using drag'n'drop.
 7. Now select all the diagrams in the outline one after the other.
 The texts have been taken over, but the images have to be added manually.
 To do this, click the pencil icon ↗ `🖉` on the right edge of the screen when the diagram is selected.
 A modal dialog window opens with all the attributes of the element.
-For the ↗ Diagram attribute, click the pencil icon again to open the file selection dialog and select the respective image file; the usual web formats SVG, PNG and JPG are supported.
+For the ↗ `Diagram` attribute, click the pencil icon ↗ `🖉` again to open the file selection dialog and select the respective image file; the usual web formats SVG, PNG and JPG are supported.
 Finally, click ↗ `Update` at the bottom of the modal editing dialog.
 The document view now shows the model diagram in the main column.

 Also for Archi, formatting in diagram or element descriptions using <a href="https://www.markdownguide.org/cheat-sheet/" target="_blank">markdown</a> is preserved during import so that, for example, text passages can be highlighted in italics or key points can be enumerated in a bullet list.